Whole Building Airtightness: A 439 Building Study of Performance

 It’s no secret that green building practices and energy efficiency are on top of many contractors, owners, and industry professionals’ minds right now, and for good reason.
 We all want quality buildings, low energy and maintenance costs, and reduction in liability to name a few benefits.
 But are designs, products and energy codes yielding the results the industry is seeking?
-Lean about a 6 year collection of data from over 400 commercial buildings tested and how their airtightness is performing based on industry trends and code changes.
+Learn about a 6 year collection of data from over 400 commercial buildings tested and how their airtightness is performing based on industry trends and code changes.

 - Identify a baseline performance for airtightness in commercial buildings.